 Lower interest rates are another important reason for its popularity

-Microfinance leads to creation of many enterprises, even though single-person ones.
+Company).
 But they instil an entrepreneurial and professional spirit and ethics among the family members, especially children

 As households prosper, aspirations fly higher and members work harder towards achieving a better life